crusoexia/FEE-weekly/conquer-command-line/conquer-command-line.md

 ## Unix(like) file system hierarchy

-Where to find the stuffs and where to place the stuffs.
+Where to find the stuffs and where should you place them.

 ===